aravindpa/firefox-dev/README.md

 If you think you've noticed a problem with this build, go ahead and let me know, but also remember that this is the pre-beta release.
 It should still be quite usable, but it won't be perfect.
-So be sure to check with Mozilla support and report any bugs you find with them too.
+So be sure to check with Mozilla support and report any bugs you find to them too.
 Have fun!

 [Like the original repo](https://fedoraproject.org/wiki/Licensing:Main#License_of_Fedora_SPEC_Files) code specific to this RPM spec repository is published under the MIT license.